-A range of Damp Proof Membrane Kits using Platinum DM3 PRO-MESH as the choice of Damp Proof Membrane, and Neoprene Sealing Washers as the preferred sealing product for the fixings.
+A range of Damp Proof Membrane Kits using Platinum DM3 PRO-MESH as the choice of Damp Proof Membrane, and Newton 801-M Sealing Mastic as the preferred sealing product for the fixings.

 These Damp Proof Membrane Kits can be purchased in many different sizes from 2.5M² to 40M², use the drop-down box option below to choose your preferred kit size.
 Also choose between 50mm Length or 70mm Length Fixings.

-The Platinum DM3 PRO-MESH Damp Proof Membrane Kit is supplied with a roll of Damp Proof Membrane, the required number of Fixing Plugs and Sealing Washers which provides a quick and easy damp proof seal around the fixing head.
+The Platinum DM3 PRO-MESH Damp Proof Membrane Kit is supplied with a roll of Damp Proof Membrane, the required number of Fixing Plugs, and Sealing Mastic which provides a damp proof seal around the fixing head.
 An SDS Drill Bit (8mm x 160mm) is also supplied with the kit.